ParthJadhav/Tkinter-Designer/readme.md

 ## 📄 License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->

-This project uses the MIT License.
+This project uses the BSD 3-Clause "New" or "Revised" License.